-To make the first story of the building, enter 5 on the Distance (m) dialog box and press Enter or click the lock to lock in the distance.
-Now click and pull up on the center shape to create the ground floor.
+To make the first story of the building, type 5 on the Distance (m) dialog box and press Enter, or click the lock buttonto lock in the distance.
+Click and pull up on the center shape to create the ground floor.

-To create the second story, enter 3 on the Distance (m) dialog box and press Enter or click the lock to lock in the distance.
-This time, hold down Ctrl to force CityEngine to create a new edge when you click the face and drag it up.
+To create the second story, type 3 on the Distance (m) dialog box and press Enter, or click the lock button to lock in the distance.
+This time, press and hold Ctrl to create a new edge when you click the face and drag it up.

-Note that if you do not hold Ctrl, it will not add another edge and will simply add 3 meters onto the ground floor.
+If you do not hold Ctrl, it does not add another edge and only adds 3 meters to the ground floor.

-Repeat this on the same portion of the building five more times.
-When you are finished, you will end up with a six-story tower.
+Repeat these steps on the same portion of the building five more times.
+When you are finished, you will have a six-story tower.

-You can apply color to the building by assigning a color to the Destinations 61+ layers in the Scene Editor.
-Check the Set Color check box to open the windows color picker.
+You can apply color to the building by assigning a color to the Destination 61+ layers in the Scene Editor.
+Check the Set Color check box to open the color picker.